otovo/eslint-config-otovo/README.md

 ```

 To extend just a subset, specify which folder(s) you want to include.
 The
-following example uses only JavaScript and Flowtype rules:
+following example uses only JavaScript and Flow rules:

 ```json
 // .eslintrc.json